 Please reflect on that word, “ordinariness” – I know none of us wants to claim that label.
-Historically, Friends were willing to stand out from the ordinary, as pacifist and abolitionists.
-British Friends have taken a bold stand on right relationship with the nature – are we willing to do the same?
+Historically, Friends were willing to stand out from the ordinary, as pacifists and abolitionists.
+British Friends have taken a bold stand on the right relationship with nature – are we willing to do the same?

 And Another kind of direct action: Some of us Friends will be marching in New York City this September, along with several other faith groups and 350.org, leading up to a climate change summit going on at the United Nations following the march.
 QEW is a co-sponsor of the march.

 We are Working in Coalition with each other: Several other activities are planned for this September – in addition to the large march, a climate forum for the faith community will be held at Union Theological Seminary, and a meeting of the World Council of Churches will take place just prior to the UN summit.
 FCNL, QUNO, and QEW are working together to coordinate our efforts.

 4) Some of us are Lobbying Congress: FCNL –Friends Committee on National Legislation-has launched the Inside/Outside program as part of their energy and environment work – On the inside they are continuing to lobby congress on climate change issues; on the outside they are organizing interfaith coalitions to put pressure on their congressional delegations with regard to climate change.

 5) We are facilitating International agreements: The Quaker United Nations office –QUNO- in Geneva is leading an effort of “quiet diplomacy” on climate change negotiations.
 This follows several years of effort by QEW to bear witness to these concerns at the international level.